 Lower grades (1-3) are given developmentally appropriate surveys that use close-ended questions to determine what they like and do not like about the program.
 Team leaders discuss questions openly to help younger students understand the questions, and use pictures and symbols to help them make decisions about activities and programs.
-Traditional research methods such as surveys and focus groups are used with upper grade students (4-6).
-Students are given pre-and-post surveys, and also have community circles to determine what they like and don't about program.
-Data collected from student government leaders also helps to inform these program-wide surveys.
+Traditional research methods such as surveys and focus groups are used with upper grade students (4-12).
+Students are given pre-and-post surveys, and also have community circles to determine what they like and don't like about program.
 The results of surveys help staff plan and evaluate programming.